 Penelope Jacobs, kitchen expert at MyJobQuote summarizes the difference, telling us "induction hobs are different in comparison to other hobs as they heat the pan rather than heating the hob ring.
 They do this through a magnetic field below the surface.
 When a pan is placed on the surface, this completes the circuit and, therefore, heats the base of the pan."

-Induction hob vs electric hob: cost and running costs
+Induction hob vs electric hob: initial cost and running costs

 "Induction cooking is much quicker than electric or gas cooking, and since you’re only heating the pan, it’s also much more energy efficient," explains Penelope.